apache/orc/site/specification/ORCv2.md

  optional uint64 footerLength = 4;
  // the number of rows in the stripe optional uint64 numberOfRows = 5;
+ // If this is present, the reader should use this value for the encryption
+ // stripe id for setting the encryption IV.
+Otherwise, the reader should
+ // use one larger than the previous stripe's encryptStripeId.
+ // For unmerged ORC files, the first stripe will use 1 and the rest of the
+ // stripes won't have it set.
+For merged files, the stripe information
+ // will be copied from their original files and thus the first stripe of
+ // each of the input files will reset it to 1.
+ // Note that 1 was choosen, because protobuf v3 doesn't serialize
+ // primitive types that are the default (eg. 0). optional uint64 encryptStripeId = 6;
+ // For each encryption variant, the new encrypted local key to use until we
+ // find a replacement.
+ repeated bytes encryptedLocalKeys = 7;
 }
 ```